-An onsite interview is required for finalists.
-Applicants are invited for interview via e-mail and can expect to receive notification of their interview status by December 15, 2023.
+Interviews are preferred to be in-person, but virtual options will be available as well.
+Applicants are invited for interview via e-mail and can expect to receive notification of their interview status by email.
 Interviews are conducted from mid-December through mid-January.
 The interviews include an individual interview with the Internship Director, Chief Psychologist, and Supervisor(s), a tour of Quintessential Health, and an ethical case for discussion and role-play.